ksasmita/esMethods/README.md

 # esMethods
 This repository contains the data files and codes used in the paper:

-Measuring Event Segmentation: An Investigation into the Stability of Event Boundary Agreement Across Groups by K.Sasmita and K.M.Swallow 2021
+Sasmita, K., & Swallow, K. M.(2022).
+Measuring event segmentation: An investigation into the stability of event boundary agreement across groups. *Behavior Research Methods* doi: https://doi.org/10.3758/s13428-022-01832-5

 # Directory